 Since some supplements are designed to increase mental focus and improve endurance, these supplements may help improve energy levels during cardio.
 Supplements can improve cardiovascular activity, which will improve performance during cardio.

 The same strain that can occur on your heart also occurs with your blood vessels.
-Since blood is already pumping at an increased rate from cardio, the pre-supplement may further increase blood pressure during a cardio session.
+Since blood is already pumping at an increased rate from cardio, the pre-workout supplement may further increase blood pressure during a cardio session.

 How Long Before Cardio Should You Take Pre-workout?